salinaria/audio-emotional-classification/README.md

 v2- After I read some methodes about balancing data, I used one of this methodes to my data and I see a huge progress in accuracies.

-here is number of each data labels before balancing and after balancing:
+here is number of voices respect to thier lables before balancing and after balancing:

 <img src="https://github.com/aliaa80/audio-emotional-classification/blob/main/before.jpg" width="600" height="300">